ruicosta042/rssconv-action/README.md

 #### Cooperpress

 Each issue on a newsletter is a single item on the feed.
 I want each link on an issue to be an item on the feed.
-Newsletters covered: JavaScript Weekly, Node Weekly, Frontend Focus and React Status.
+Newsletters covered: JavaScript Weekly, Node Weekly, Frontend Focus, Serverless Status and React Status.

 #### Harper's Magazine